RTB4FREE/rtb4free/docs/intro/getting-started-with-docker.rst

 * Generate web pages, printable PDFs, documents for e-readers (ePub), and more all from the same sources
-* You can use reStructuredText or :ref:`Markdown <intro/getting-started-with-sphinx:Using Markdown with Sphinx>` to write documentation
 * An extensive system of cross-referencing code and documentation
 * Syntax highlighted code samples
 * A vibrant ecosystem of first and third-party extensions_